JaroslawHryszko/skynet-safe/DOCUMENTATION_USER.md

 Detailed documentation of daemon mode, including advanced configuration, monitoring, troubleshooting, and systemd integration, is available in the file [DAEMON_OPERATION.md](DAEMON_OPERATION.md).

-## 4. What's Next?

-The SKYNET-SAFE system has completed all development stages, including:

-- Basic infrastructure and communication
-- Learning and adaptation mechanisms
-- Persona and conversation initiation systems
-- Meta-awareness and reflection mechanisms
-- Security systems and external validation
-- Background operation mode (daemon)

-The development team continues to improve the system and expand its capabilities through ongoing research and development.
-Future enhancements may include:

-- Enhanced integration with external tools and APIs
-- More advanced self-learning algorithms
-- Expanded meta-awareness capabilities
-- Additional communication platforms
-- Better performance optimization

 # Technical Documentation

 ## 1. System Architecture